-We have initiated the construction project to support the local community by sheltering those in need and start reconstructing some of what had been lost during the cyclone disaster.
-This project is based in the Sigatoka area and is a fantastic opportunity to provide tangible benefits and assistance to the local community in general and schools in particular.
-Bring out your carpentry skills and participate along with the local community in the construction project.
+Importantly, we have initiated the construction project to support the local community following the devastation wrought by the cyclone disaster.
+Therefore you will be renovating or building anything from homes to schools, and parks, to playgrounds, centres and more.
+This project is based in the Sigatoka area and is a fantastic opportunity to really help the local community where it matters.
+Bring out your carpentry skills and participate along with the local community in this rewarding construction project.

 Mandatory Orientation Day

-On Monday, after breakfast, you will start planning the project with the coordinator assigned to you.
+On your first day, after your orientation session, you will start planning the project with the coordinator assigned to you.
 Once you plan the project and receive the relevant information, you can have lunch and then leave to work at the community location.
-Once your work for the day is complete, you can return to the centre and attend a meeting where you can provide feedback regarding the first day at your placement.
+Finally, at the end of your volunteering day, you will return to the centre and attend a meeting where you can provide feedback on your day on placement.

 Tuesday to Friday

 Your day will begin early.
-You will be taken to our project site and assigned with particular tasks for the day.
-A coordinator will be around to guide you during the project.
+You will be taken to our project site and assigned tasks for the day.
+Importantly, know that you will have plenty of support, and that your coordinator will be around to guide you during the project.
 After lunch, you will work at the community location where you will continue with construction and renovation activities.

 This schedule can be changed depending on weather conditions and unforeseen circumstances.